Need to know

 27, including four suites.

 11am.
 Earliest check-in, 3pm, but flexible, subject to availability.

-Rates do not include breakfast (from £10 an adult).
+Rates do not include breakfast (£11 for Continental; £17.50 for cooked).).
 Two-night minimum stay at weekends and bank holidays.

 The Pig takes its food and drink offering seriously and even the minibars aren’t safe: instead, they’re mini larders, stocked with all the homemade and local treats they could squeeze in, including some English sparkling wine, Otter Bitter beer from the brewery down the road, Devonshire fudge and Willie’s Cacao.

 Free WiFi throughout, bikes to borrow, wellies.
 In rooms: TV, DVD player, Nespresso machine and Bramley bath products.

 Our favourite rooms

 Even the aptly named Cheap & Cheerful rooms come with a king-size bed and the same artfully mismatched decor for which the group is famous for, but for something unique, it has to be one of the suites: we love the Horsebox for its original stalls separating the bed from the freestanding bath; and the Hayloft for its giant shower head, vaulted ceiling and wooden beams.
 For the best views over the valley, book Room 1 in the main house.
 The best-bathroom prize goes to the Laundry, which has circular copper bath tub big enough for two.

 There are two Potting Shed treatment rooms in the kitchen garden, where guests can book Bamford massages, facials and other holistic treatments seven days a week.